How to patch headless Chrome to avoid detection

 )

-// Run the patch before the page loads, so it covers the first navigation.
+// run the patch before the page loads, so it covers the first navigation.

 await page.evaluateOnNewDocument(patchFingerprint, canvasNoise)